varsubham/ts-db-client/README.md

 // fetchAllUsingField will return multiple fields
 // but we can query using a fieldName.
-// Below we are returning data using 'handle' pgClient.fetchAllUsingField<number>('select handle from users', "handle")
+// Below we are returning data using 'handle' pgClient.fetchAllUsingField<string>('select handle from users', "handle")
     .then((res: number[]) => {
         console.log(res)
     })